Iron952/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-the prototype of the function
+Write a function that checks for uppercase character